 As Christians we should be wholly committed to the truth of scripture.
 I also believe, as a general biblical principle and the grand overall scope of things, that the glory of God will be the final outcome and end result of all things.
-What should this mean?
-That God has His own eternal counsels – that is He has a plan by which He ultimately glorifies Himself.
+What should this mean to us?
+That God has His own eternal counsels – that is, He has a plan by which He works to the endpoint of ultimately glorifying Himself.
 I might add that this plan never has changed, never will change, never can change.
 Why?
 Well, other than the fact that His counsels are eternal, and this gives us the impression that they will not change simply based on the word chosen by the Holy Spirit to describe God’s purposes (Eph.
-3:11), but also we should know that God is a sovereign God, and that He must be sovereign in His own counsels (Eph.
+3:11), but also we should know that God is a sovereign God, and that He must be sovereign in/over His own counsels (Eph.
 1:11).

 It is not that man is not sovereign as to the color of socks he puts on in the morning, or whether he puts on any socks at all; man continues to make decisions, and many important ones at that.
 I suppose you could say man is sovereign in some things, and that he seems to exercise a free will, a simple choice in many things.
 But here is the difference I see, and I believe this is biblical, scriptural –nothing that man has any involvement with is ever eternal.
 Man’s involvement, his choice of will, his sovereignty, is only ever about temporal things, and never are they involved in God’s counsels, or never can they determine God’s counsels.
 Only God determines what His purposes are, and His sovereignty means that He works all things according to the counsel of His will, not man’s (Eph.
 1:11).
 God is in sovereign control of anything that will last forever.
 In temporal things man has many choices to make.
 I suppose I should say for clarity that the only eternal things which exist or will exist are, in fact, God’s counsels and purposes.
 These eternal things represent God’s workmanship in His grace (Eph.
 2:10), accomplished according to the good pleasure of His will, to the praise of the glory of His grace (Eph.
 1:5-6).
 Eternal things are only the result of God’s own work without human hands – this is true in the case of the destruction of the Gentile statue of civil world powers (Dan.
 2:34, 45), as is true of Christ’s resurrection (Mark 14:58), as is true of the believer’s redemption in Christ (Col. 2:11), and also true of our eventual glorified bodies (II Cor.
 5:1).
 All speak of God’s workmanship without human help or will, without human hands (see also the heavenly tabernacle – Heb.
 9:11).

 It is the believer’s privilege to know and comprehend God’s counsels (Eph.
 1:9, John 15:15).
-If there is a tightly knit system to be found in God’s word, then whatever God’s own counsels amount to is the only system worth knowing, whether one views it as tightly knit or not.
+If there is a tightly knit system to be found in God’s word, then whatever God’s own counsels amount to has to be this system.
+God’s eternal counsels is the only plan worth knowing.
 I hope you would agree with me in this.
 What I want to understand is God’s counsels, God’s plan.
 There is only one plan, right?

-Unfortunately, if we allow Arminianism, then man’s will plays sovereign with eternal things, and you end up with an infinite number of plans, ever changing as we go.
+Unfortunately, if we allow Arminianism (man’s will and decision-making as in itself always sovereign), then man’s will plays sovereign with eternal things, and you end up with an infinite number of plans, ever changing as we go.
 I feel this isn’t God at all, nor scriptural, nor eternal in essence or character.
-As to a little more detailed description of how I view things, always attempting to see things biblically and scripturally, but seeing the big picture that principles understood may paint for us, I see both Judaizing and Arminianism as one and the same at their source – both are the leaven of humanism; where man is the center and self and flesh plays a great role.
-Actually the religion of Judaism is the same principle of humanism – “Do this and live” is its founding principle (Rom.
+As to a little more detailed description of how I view things, always attempting to see things biblically and scripturally, but seeing the big picture that principles understood may paint for us, I see both Judaizing and Arminianism as one and the same at their source – both are the leaven of humanism, where man is the center and where self and flesh play a great role.
+Actually the religion of Judaism is the same principle of humanism – “Do this and live” is its founding tenet (Rom.
 10:5).
 So God gives this religion to the Jews, yet its mode of operation is the principle of human responsibility.
 What is involved in this form of humanism? – human works, human accomplishment, human will, and a human righteousness of your own (Phil 3:9).
 It is the founding principle of the law, the religion of Judaism.
-There are more thoughts here, but the character of the law I have discussed already in many previous blog posts.
+There are more thoughts here, but the character of the law I have discussed already in many previous articles.
 I refer you to them.

-But Calvinism vs. Arminianism mainly focuses on just the salvation of man as different teachers discuss or argue them.
+But the Calvinism vs. Arminianism discussion mainly focuses on just the salvation of man as different teachers discuss or argue it.
 I see this as a narrowed focus.
 Our salvation is a most important bible subject, but it does not have the extent of scope that the counsels of God has.
-Nevertheless, the question boils down to this – is my personal salvation part and parcel of the eternal plan of God?
-Eph.
-1:3-14, I believe, makes this perfectly clear.
+Still, the question boils down to this – is my personal salvation part and parcel of the eternal plan of God?
+The epistle to the Ephesians, I believe, makes this perfectly clear.

 Ephesians 1:3-14 (NKJV)

-I see the sovereignty of God in God’s entire eternal plan.
+I see the sovereignty of God in His entire eternal plan.
 Calvinism is but a small focus on a part of this plan.
 Arminianism however, is a humanistic leaven that perverts the understanding of God’s sovereign grace involved in individual salvation.
-But more than what most people focus on (just personal salvation), I feel strongly that humanism (Arminianism or the Judaizing of Christianity, or Judaism itself) is a leaven used by Satan to pervert the entire counsels of God, especially the understanding of the sovereignty of God involved in all eternal things.
+But more than what most people focus on (just personal salvation), I feel strongly that the different forms of religious humanism — Arminianism, or the judaizing of Christianity to greater or less degrees, subtle or not so subtle efforts to do so, or Judaism itself, as a practiced religion to gain favor and blessings from God — are different leavens used by Satan to pervert the understanding of the counsels of God, especially in comprehending God’s sovereignty involved in determining the destinies of all eternal things.

-I know many will question how I can describe Judaism as an evil humanistic leaven even though it was a religion given by God Himself.
-But here is the short explanation.
+Here is a brief history and explanation.
 The purpose for giving the law was not spelled out by God for the Jews to understand at Mt.
 Sinai.
 There it was a covenant to be kept, a religion to be practiced, a law by which God would govern.
 But hopefully you can see this next point – obedience to the law by the Jews would now be the requirement for bringing to them the blessings God had promised in an earlier covenant made to Abraham.
 Only the previous covenant promised to the forefathers had a markedly different founding principle.
 The Abrahamic covenant was based on God’s sovereignty in choice and grace, irrevocable in its nature, and dependent only on the faithfulness of God to eventually keep the promises He made.
 However, at Mt.
 Sinai the Jews make the promise to obey the law in order to receive the blessings (Ex.
 19:3-8).
 When Israel willfully made this decision, the law, and for that matter the religion of Judaism, became the means by which they were to receive God’s blessings.
 Now we must understand that the founding principle of the law is not the sovereign grace and faithfulness of God, but rather the principle of human responsibility (Rom.
 10:5, Gal.
 3:12) – “Do this and live, or “the man who does those things shall live by them.”
 The promised blessings were now dependent on Israel’s corporate obedience to commandments rather than the simple matter of God’s faithfulness.

 This is why it is so important to understand the events that took place with Moses and Israel at Mt.
 Sinai, Moses going up the mountain two separate times with two different sets of stone tablets, and the tenor of the two conversations he has with God.
 The first time he goes up it is to receive the commandments of the law.
 The second time he goes up it is to intercede for Israel’s survival, they having already broken the law in its first commandment.
 The first time up Moses receives a covenant of pure law.
 The second time Moses goes up, God must move away from pure law and fall back into His sovereignty in order to spare the nation from His destroying them (Ex.
 33:19, Rom.
 9:15-16).
 So what was Paul’s explanation?
 “So then it is not of him who wills, nor of him who runs, but of God who shows mercy.”
 Human will and human accomplishment, the man who does those things in order to live, was proven a disastrous agreement for Israel from its very beginning.
 The consequence was God showing mercy as He chose, having to fall back into His sovereignty, which ensured the continued existence of Israel as a nation.
 And if we look closely and have a spiritual mind taught by the Spirit of God, we should easily see how the sovereignty of God is so necessary in order for Israel to eventually have all that God promised them through their forefathers – Abraham, Isaac, and Jacob.
 As far as God’s eternal counsels for Israel go, His sovereignty and faithfulness is absolutely essential.
 And this will be to the praise of His own glory.